project8/cicada/README.md

 ## Usage

+### As a dependency

 Cicada does not have a use case by itself: it can be a dependencies to be added to your c++ package or uses via its Python interface to extract/read the Katydid output objects from your ROOT file.
 You can find a example on how to use it in the [mermithid](https://github.com/project8/mermithid) Python package (TODO_DOC).

+### Via its example

+An example about how to read Katydid output file can be found under Library/python/ReadKTOutput.py.